-It is much, much more difficult to answer the ‘why questions’, correct?
+It is much, much more challenging to answer the why questions, correct?
 Yes!

 Can the sacred books answer these questions?

-Can the sacred books answer ALL the why questions about the universe, Earth, life, death, past, present, future?
+Can the holy books answer ALL the why questions about the universe, Earth, life, death, past, present, future?

-Is there even ONE sacred book that gives us answers to such fundamental–but very difficult to answer–motivations?
+Is there even ONE sacred book that gives us answers to such fundamental–but tough to answer–motivations?